public-transport/transitous/README.md

 The `out/` directory should now contain a number of zip files.

 In addition to those, you also need a background map.
-Importing all of europe would take too long, so for now we just use Berlin.
+Importing all of europe would take too long, so for now just a smaller region.
+You can find working map pbf downloads at [Geofabrik](https://download.geofabrik.de/).
+You can click on the region names to find downloads for smaller subregions.

+Then download the chosen region:
 ```bash
 wget https://download.geofabrik.de/europe/germany/berlin-latest.osm.pbf -P out
 ```